About Us

 A historic Catholic Church established in 1868

-The first Hispanic settlers came to Tularosa 1858 after repeated flooding in the Mesilla Valley destroyed their farmland and forced them to leave.
-When they tried to establish themselves in the area, frequent Apache raids pushed them back, but the families were determined to return.
+The first Hispanic settlers came to Tularosa in 1858 after repeated flooding in the Mesilla Valley destroyed their farmland and forced them to leave.
+When they first tried to establish themselves in the area, frequent Apache raids pushed them back, but the families were determined to return.
 In 1862, they finally settled the area, began cultivating the land, and formed a local government.
 They also planned the construction of our church that would serve both as a place of worship and a refuge from attacks.
 They named the new village after the wild roses and cattails that grew thick along the riverbank.

-While the men were engaged in battle, the townspeople gathered in prayer around an image of St. Francis de Paula—an image brought from La Mesilla by José María Bernal.
-Together, they prayed La Promesa Solemne.
-The devotion shown by the twenty-six volunteers and their families is the spiritual foundation for what is now the annual St. Francis de Paula Fiesta.
+The faith and devotion shown by the twenty-six volunteers and their families is the spiritual foundation for what is now the annual St. Francis de Paula Fiesta.
 Each year, our celebration honors the promise they made and preserved.

 For over a century and a half, our church has played a central role in the spiritual and civic life of Tularosa.
 Deeply woven into the identity of the community, she continues to stand under the patronage of San Francis de Paula.